 Effective Date

-The regulations require investment advisers (defined in 31 CFR §1010.100(nnn)) to establish minimum standards for anti-money laundering/countering the financing of terrorism (AML/CFT) programs, report suspicious activity to FinCEN, and keep relevant records, among other requirements.
+The IA AML Rule requires covered investment advisers to establish AML/CFT programs, report suspicious activity, and keep relevant records, among other requirements.

 The IRS has issued guidance for employers claiming the employee retention credit under Code Sec.
 3134, enacted by section 9651 of the American Rescue Plan Act of 2021 (ARP), P.L.
 117-2, which provides a credit for wages paid after June 30, 2021, and before January 1, 2022.
 The guidance amplifies previous notices which addressed the employee retention credit under section 2301 of the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), P.L.
 116-136, as amended by sections 206 and 207 of the Taxpayer Certainty and Disaster Tax Relief Act of 2020, P.L.
 116-260.